Skip to content

 The following secrets must be configured in Github secrets:

-• AWS_SECRET_ACCESS_KEY with the access key secret for IAM user FireFly-Github-Actions.
+AWS_SECRET_ACCESS_KEYThe access key secret for IAM user firefly-github-actions

 Github Variables